ragnarokkrr/rgn_data_pipeline_poc/README.md

 #### Scalability/Performance Notes

+Since we rely on separated and scalable NoSQL DBs as communication channel/storage (Kafka) and stats computation (Redis), this design is well grounded for future scalability needs yet fully functional for a small deployment.

 Further details depends on target platform (Kubernetes or AWS/GCP).

 We should define a correct partitioning strategy that could be applied to both services and DBs.